 -

-Buy tickets at www.raileurope.com or www.thetrainline.com (both easy to use. in £ or €, international credit cards no problem, small booking fee) or www.petrabax.com (in $, small mark-up) or Renfe's own site www.renfe.com (much more fiddly, may reject some overseas credit cards, see advice on using it).
+Buy tickets at www.raileurope.com or www.thetrainline.com (both easy to use. in £ or €, international credit cards no problem, small booking fee) or www.petrabax.com (in $, small mark-up) or Renfe's own site www.renfe.com (more fiddly, may reject some overseas credit cards, see advice on using it).
+You print your own ticket or can show it on your phone.

 Tip: If you only see indirect journeys with a change of train in the search results, then booking for the direct trains isn't open yet.
 Just wait until the direct train appears, 40-60 days out, sometimes less.
 Other less convenient routes & trains often open for booking earlier so they appear in search results a few weeks before the direct trains open for booking.
 So If you are too impatient you'll end up on a more expensive non-direct journey that takes significantly longer.
 So I repeat, WAIT until you see the direct trains with 0 changes in the search results.